Les petits riens

 While Mozart was staying in Paris, Noverre asked him to compose a new score for a ballet that he had created in Vienna in 1767.
 The ballet was to be danced as an interlude in the new opera Le finte gemelle (1771) by Niccolò Piccinni.
 The opera was a flop and closed after four performances.
 Although the ballet music was well-received, Mozart was not credited with it, and he was at the time little known in Paris.

 The score, catalogued as K. Anh.
 10/299b, was thought lost, but it was rediscovered in the Paris Opera's archives in the late 19th century and has since entered both the ballet and symphonic repertoire.

-The Passepied (nr.
-11) in D major is reminiscent of the first movement of Tchaikovsky's Souvenir de Florence, Op.
-70; a D minor version of the melody appears in bars 5 and 6.
-The motive derived from this is used throughout the piece.
+The German musicologist Ernst Fritz Schmid has proposed that the Gavotte in B-flat major, K. 300, was originally intended as an inserted movement of Les petits riens.
+Written between May and June 1778, Schmid sees no other reason why the composer would have composed stand-alone dance music in Paris whilst he was already writing a ballet.
+The piece was subsequently laid aside for unknown reasons.